-One Day in San Francisco: Top Things To See on Foot
+Top Sights in One Day in San Francisco on Foot

-Going to San Francisco for the first time, or just have a long layover, and wish to see as much as you can in a day?
-No worries!
-I used to live in the Bay Area and have prepared a one-day, self-guided, San Francisco itinerary for you.
-Check out my great way to spend one day in San Francisco, or less, seeing iconic sights without renting a car.
+Going to San Francisco for a day, or just have a long layover, and want to see as much as you can?
+For Free?
+No worries.
+I used to live in the Bay Area and have prepared a self-guided walking tour for you to see top sights in one day in San Francisco on foot.
+Yep, no car required.

 Like this?
 Share it with others!

 lisTo ensure you have the best experience while spending time outside in the famous City by the Bay, here are some tips I highly recommend:

 - Allow at least 4 hours to walk at a casual pace from start to finish.
 If you have more time, you can stop for lunch or dinner, or both – it just depends on when you start the tour.

 - Dress in layers.
 This is true for San Francisco no matter when you go.

 - Bring a good day bag big enough to fit your essentials, any emergency items and camera, but not too big or overloaded, like the Victorinox Altmont.
 I love this bag.

 - The best time to visit San Francisco is September and October.
 Summers are cold in San Francisco but come Autumn, the skies are mostly blue and weather is still warm.
 It’s a great time for views and taking pics.

 - If you encounter fog, it will more than likely burn off by late morning.
 This could vary, though, depending on time of year.
 Always check the weather before you venture out in San Francisco.
 If even a there may be a slight chance of rain, err on the side of caution and bring an umbrella.